kglw-dot-net/phase1/songs/candles.md

 > Candles.
 > Candles.
 >
-> Luck here matters when walking under ladders
+> Luck here matters when walking under ladders.
-> Because time is an arrow and our little bow has no strings
+> Because time is an arrow and our little bow has no strings.
 >
 > This little man is too hot to handle.
 > Set the funeral on fire with the candles.